Surprising stories behind some of the oldest Christmas carols

 Here We Come A-Wassailing

-It goes back to that history stuff I was talking about earlier.
-To be brief, The Britons were a Celtic people who inhabited England from the Bronze age until the Romans arrived.
+It goes back to that history stuff mentioned earlier.
+To be brief, the Britons were a Celtic people who inhabited England from the Bronze age until the Romans arrived.

 The Romans eventually abandoned them, and the Anglo-Saxons moved in.
 The two cultures eventually melded into one with a distinct language, and then, the Normans invaded in 1066.